 - A target of 2.3% Apprenticeship starts per year in public sector organisations.

-The government is introducing an apprenticeship levy on 06 April 2017 to fund an increase in the number and quality of apprenticeships.
-The levy will be paid by all private and public sector employers in the UK with an annual pay bill of more than £3 million.
-Is your organisation levy ready?
+The government introduced an apprenticeship levy on 06 April 2017 to fund an increase in the number and quality of apprenticeships.
+The levy is paid by all private and public sector employers in the UK with an annual pay bill of more than £3 million.

 All the documents can be found on-line here.